Complete Guide on Human Anatomy with Parts, Names & Diagram

 Triceps

-The triceps brachii is an extensor muscle located at the back of the upper limb in various vertebrates.
+The triceps brachii is an extensor muscle in various vertebrates at the back of the upper limb.
 These muscles originate from the humerus and scapula, which comprise three distinct parts: the medial, lateral, and long heads.

 Origins